NIH-HPC/snakemake-class/README.md

 +------------------------------------------------------------------------------+
 ```

-The `Snakefile` in the root directory of the repo takes care of all the setup
+The `setup.smk` in the root directory of the repo takes care of all the setup
 required for class.
 It also serves as another example for a Snakemake workflow.

 ## Exercises